sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 If the data is not readily available in these formats, we propose adding a one-week extension to transform the datasets into compatible formats.

+This data as a whole should be accessible by our data science team in a controlled and secure environment.
+We expect a **single point of access** to minimize delays.
+The preferred options are cloud-based folders or a shared database.

 #### **Metadata Requirements**

 To ensure a comprehensive understanding of the data, we require detailed documentation to accompany all datasets, which should include: